 One of the hardest parts of preparing for your second baby is getting your first baby ready for the change.
 Depending on their age, baby number one may have a lot of questions.

 They may already feel threatened by the amount of change happening because of the new baby.
-One strategy that may help is reading books about new babies to help them understand through the character’s stories.
+One strategy that may help baby number one is reading books about new babies to help them understand through the character’s stories.

 The nice thing about having a second kid is that you probably have a lot of stuff stored away from the first baby.
 It’s time to pull all of that stuff out and see what’s suitable for baby two.

 Some of it may not be gender friendly, and some of it may not be in as great of condition as you thought it was.
-Once you know what you have, you can start planning on what to buy and or request as gifts.
+Once you know what you have, you can start planning on what to buy for baby two and or request as gifts.

 It is great to inventory and plan for what you want for baby number two, but it is essential that you buy the must-haves.
 When you inventoried what you have, you probably came up with toys, blankets, clothes, and various other items.
 Try to remember that some baby stuff does not keep.

-Make sure that you have plenty of diapers, wipes, and formula if you plan on using it.
+Make sure that you have plenty of diapers, wipes, and formula if you plan on using it for baby number two.

 Baby number two gives you the perfect excuse to declutter.
 Depending on your living situation, your babies may need to share a room.
 If your babies are going to share a room, that means you will need two beds, two sets of toys, two wardrobes, etc.

-Now is a great time to clear out what you don’t need to make room for the new arrival.
+Now is a great time to clear out what you don’t need and declutter, to make room for the new arrival.

-5. Prepare Meals For The First Few Months
+5. Prepare Freezer Meals For The First Few Months

 In the first few months especially, life is chaotic; the last thing you want to do is worry about cooking meals.
 In the time leading up to D-Day start preparing freezer meals that are ready to heat and serve.
 You could get even get a group together before baby comes and make freezer meals for yourself and for each other.
 It may seem trivial, but it will make a world of difference, especially as you transition into being a family of four.
 Freezer meals can be a real lifesaver when you have just had a baby.
 Thaw your freezer meal in the fridge the night before and put it in the crockpot in the morning…you have dinner that night!